Search over 4 English Bull Terrier dogs across Australia

-Despite its initially intimidating appearance, the English Bull Terrier is actually known for its sweet and affectionate nature.
-Modern examples of these dogs have been bred for companionship and have a high level of attachment to their human families.
+Despite its initially intimidating appearance, the English Bull Terrier is renowned for its sweet and affectionate nature.
+Modern examples of these dogs have been bred for companionship and form strong bonds with their human families.

-Despite its initially intimidating appearance, the English Bull Terrier is actually known for its sweet and affectionate nature.
-Modern examples of these dogs have been bred for companionship and have a high level of attachment to their human families.
+Despite its initially intimidating appearance, the English Bull Terrier is renowned for its sweet and affectionate nature.
+Modern examples of these dogs have been bred for companionship and form strong bonds with their human families.

 Breed Characteristics